There are three kinds of criticism

 Stoning Of Saint Emerantiana

-Hostile criticism finds fault or invents it.
-Directly or in disguise it is to the person; not to repair, but to defend or to attack, to reject, to blame, to undermine or to destroy.
+Hostile criticism is aimed at unwanted projects, adversary ideas and enemies; it attacks, finds defect or invents fault.
+Among persons it is to the person; not to repair or improve, but to defend something or to strike, to reject, to blame, to undermine or to destroy.

-It is aimed at enemies, to unsettle while defending against something.
-It tries to stop, to block, to make things harder or to discredit and ridicule.
-It could be a sincere outburst of aversion but, most of the time, such criticism is subversive.
+It is aimed at "asymmetric" enemies perceived as dangerous, whom the critic cannot face as equals or respect with candid opinion and fair negotiation.
+You act hostile to punish a wrong while defending some hopefully legitimate interest.
+Hostile criticism tries to stop, to block, to confuse or to discredit and ridicule.
+It could be a sincere outburst of aversion but, most of the time, such criticism is subversive, in presence of unequal force.

-What it wants to avoid is being of any help.
+What hostile criticism wants to avoid is being of any help.

 *

-It is aimed at enemies, to unsettle while defending against something.
-It tries to stop, to block, to make things harder or to discredit and ridicule.
-It could be a sincere outburst of aversion but, most of the time, such criticism is subversive.
+It is aimed at "asymmetric" enemies perceived as dangerous, whom the critic cannot face as equals or respect with candid opinion and fair negotiation.
+You act hostile to punish a wrong while defending some hopefully legitimate interest.
+Hostile criticism tries to stop, to block, to confuse or to discredit and ridicule.
+It could be a sincere outburst of aversion but, most of the time, such criticism is subversive, in presence of unequal force.

-What it wants to avoid is being of any help.
+What hostile criticism wants to avoid is being of any help.

 *